-Calculate the FHA Mortgage You Qualify For and Connect with Top Lenders
+Calculate the FHA Mortgage You Qualify For

-Use the FREEandCLEAR FHA Mortgage Qualification Calculator to determine what size FHA mortgage you qualify for based on your gross income and debt payments as well as the upfront and ongoing mortgage insurance premium (MIP) fees for an FHA mortgage.
+Use our FHA Mortgage Qualification Calculator to determine what size FHA mortgage you qualify for based on your gross income and debt payments as well as the upfront and ongoing mortgage insurance premium (MIP) fees for an FHA mortgage.
 This calculator also determines your monthly payment and the FHA loan limit in your county.
 Use our FHA Mortgage Calculator to understand what price home you can afford as well as your total monthly housing expense including property tax, insurance and FHA MIP.
 When you submit your information we connect you with up to four leading lenders so that you can confirm your mortgage terms and compare multiple proposals to find the mortgage that is right for you.
 We also offer a version of this calculator that does not require personal information

 Monthly Housing Payments